Talking about “employee productivity” usually brings up a bad feeling.

 Here comes the dirty work of the managers: keeping an eye on people.

 Obviously watching your team like a hawk all the time would be a) a huge waste of your time and b) a huge bummer on the team’s morale.

 Let technology lend you a hand.
 Schedule regular reports and weekly overviews from Timeneye on your team’s work, to be delivered to your email directly.
 This will allow you to keep an eye on the process without disrupting or interrupting your team’s rhythm.

 Project status views will also help you see where the time efforts of teams’ been going, and whether they’re sticking to their budgets or not.

-A Team report will let you see how the team’s allocated their time, and you can also target specific members you included.
-Then compare the data with the goals you gave you and the team and you’ll know if they were met or not.
+A Team report will let you see how the team allocated their time, and you can also target specific members you included.
+Then compare the data with the goals you gave yourself and the team and you’ll know if they were met or not.

 You’ve arrived this far.
 Good job!

 But simply checking the boxes of your goals and counting hours will do nothing for the team productivity.